NEW Japanese knotweed Detection Dogs

 Simply amazing, fascinating watching them in action

-Japanese Knotweed Detection Dog Surveys – the benefits.
+Japanese Knotweed Detection Surveys – the benefits of the dogs.

 1. Fast and unobtrusive